 It is no news, that many proceedings take very long.
 What you should know, is that any Polish proceeding has a deadline stated by law.
-The general rule is 1 month for any matter that requires evidentiary process and 2 months for especially complex cases (although some matters may have different deadlines).
+The general rule is 1 month for any matter that requires evidentiary process and 2 months for especially complex cases (although some matters may have different deadlines – for example temporary residence permit application should take no longer then 6o days).
 If the office is handling your case for too long, then you may start a complaint procedure.
 This way you may speed up your case, as well as receive a compensation for long waiting period.

 You can learn more about it here.

 10. Negative decision doesn’t mean your case is lost.

 So you received a negative decision and you feel like everything is lost.
 Well, not quite.

 Every administrative proceeding in Poland has two stages (instances).
 It means that you can appeal from any legal decision to the superior office.
 And even after this second stage (instance), you may file a complaint to Polish administrative court to challenge it’s result.

 So, if you don’t agree with the office’s decision, you can always make an appeal and change it for the better.
 Your chances depend on the circumstances of your case, so it’s advisable to first ask for legal evaluation.

 Do you have your own tips and tricks for dealing with offices in Poland?
 Let us know in the comments below.